Military psychology: Operational psychology

 Operational psychology is a specialty within the field of psychology that applies behavioral science principles through the use of consultation to enable key decision makers to more effectively understand, develop, target, and influence an individual, group or organization to accomplish tactical, operational, or strategic objectives within the domain of national security or national defense.
 This is a relatively new sub-discipline that has been employed largely by psychologists and behavioral scientists in military, intelligence, and law enforcement arenas (although other areas of public safety employ psychologists in this capacity as well).
+Research by the Australian behavioural scientist Jemma King with the Australian Defence Force has found that pre-deployment psychological interventions can reduce stress hormone responses before, during, and after simulated combat scenarios.

 While psychology has been utilized in non-health related fields for many decades, recent years have seen an increased focus on its national security applications.
 Examples of such applications include the development of counterinsurgency strategy through human profiling, interrogation and detention support, information-psychological operations, and the selection of personnel for specialized military or other public safety activities.

 Recently, operational psychology has been under increased scrutiny due to allegations of unethical conduct by some practitioners supporting military and law enforcement interrogations.
 As a result, a small group of psychologists have raised concerns about the ethics of such practice.
 Supporters of operational psychology have responded by providing an ethical defense of such activity.
 They argue that the American Psychological Association's ethical code is sufficient to support operational psychologists in a number of activities (to include legal interrogation by the military and other law enforcement agencies).

+In response to this controversy, the American Psychological Association (APA) assembled a cross-divisional task force to draft professional practice guidelines built around the APA ethics code and related policies.
+These guidelines were adopted by the APA's Council of Representatives in August 2023 at their annual convention.